ghacks Technology News

 Google points out that the goal of the beta release is to “demonstrate the core Chrome Remoting technology and get feedback from users”.
 The extension allows users to share their computer for remote access, or get access to another computer with a one-time authentication code.

-The extension can only be installed if the user is logged into a Google account.
-Once that is done it is necessary to give the extension additional privileges before it can be used to create a one-time authentication code or to access another machine by entering a code into the browser interface.
+The extension can only be installed if you are logged in to a Google account.
+Once signed in, it is necessary to give the extension additional privileges before it can create a one-time authentication codes or used to access another machine by entering a code in the browser interface.

-Remote desktop is a cross-platform application which means that remote connections to clients that run other operating systems work.
-You could for instance connect from your Windows PC to a Linux tablet, or from a Macbook running Chrome to a Linux distribution.
+Remote desktop is a cross-platform application which means that remote connections to clients that run other operating systems works.
+You can for instance connect from your Windows PC to a Linux tablet, or from a Macbook running Chrome to a Linux distribution.

 When I tried to use Chrome Remote Desktop on my main Windows PC and my Acer netbook, I could not create authorization codes.
 Chrome always displayed “Your Chrome Remote Desktop session has ended” with no option available but to click OK to go back to the start screen.